Read the Spanish version:12 Formas de ahorrar dinero en tu seguro auto

 We're always searching for ways to save money on car insurance.
-Here are the top ways to reduce your bill.
+Here are the best ways to reduce your bill.

 1. Comparison shop — with at least three companies

 Car insurance rates vary considerably from company to company for the exact same coverage levels.
 That is due to each car insurance provider having their own algorithms and ways in which they weight risk factors.
 Get quotes from at least three insurers.
 But don't shop on price alone: Look at the company's reputation and its customer satisfaction ratings.
 Check out consumer reviews on some of the top car insurance companies in the nation, as well as their A.M.
 Best financial strength rating.

-2. Ask for higher deductibles on collision and comprehensive coverage
+2. Consider higher deductibles on collision and comprehensive coverage

 3. Drop collision and/or comprehensive coverage on old cars

 If your car is totaled in an accident, you receive the actual cash value of the car.
 Although car insurance companies use their own criteria to determine fair market value for vehicles, you can get a ballpark estimate from NADA Guides and local sales for the same year model vehicle.
 For older cars, it may not make financial sense to pay premiums over many years to maintain collision and comprehensive coverage.
 As a general rule, it doesn't make sense to buy comprehensive and collision coverage for a car worth less than $1,000 or if the cost of collision and comprehensive is bumping up on the value of the vehicle.

 4. Buy a car that’s cheap to insure